TNF inhibitor: Examples

 Inhibition of TNF effects can be achieved with a monoclonal antibody such as infliximab, adalimumab, certolizumab pegol, and golimumab, or with a circulating receptor fusion protein such as etanercept.

 While most clinically useful TNF inhibitors are monoclonal antibodies, some are simple molecules such as xanthine derivatives (e.g. pentoxifylline) and bupropion.

 Thalidomide and its derivatives lenalidomide and pomalidomide are also active against TNF.

 Several 5-HT_{2A} agonist hallucinogens including (R)-DOI, TCB-2, LSD and LA-SS-Az have unexpectedly also been found to act as potent inhibitors of TNF, with DOI being the most active, showing TNF inhibition in the picomolar range, an order of magnitude more potent than its action as a hallucinogen.
+Similarly, many sigma-1 agonist psychoactive drugs including dextromethorphan, fluoxetine, and cocaine have also been found to inhibit TNF to varying degrees.

 Medical uses

 Rheumatoid arthritis

-The role of TNF as a key player in the development of rheumatoid arthritis was originally demonstrated by Kollias and colleagues in proof of principle studies in transgenic animal models.
+The role of TNF as a key player in the development of rheumatoid arthritis was originally demonstrated by Greek biologist George Kollias and colleagues in proof of principle studies in transgenic animal models.

 TNF levels have been shown to be raised in both the synovial fluid and synovium of patients with rheumatoid arthritis.
 This leads to local inflammation through the signalling of synovial cells to produce metalloproteinases and collagenase.

 Clinical application of anti-TNF drugs in rheumatoid arthritis was demonstrated by Marc Feldmann and Ravinder N. Maini, who won the 2003 Lasker Award for their work.
 Anti-TNF compounds help eliminate abnormal B cell activity.

 Therapy which combines certain anti-TNF agents such as etanercept with DMARDs such as methotrexate has been shown to be more effective at restoring quality of life to sufferers of rheumatoid arthritis than using either drug alone.